-The Signatures Innovation Fellows Program supports innovative research by UC Berkeley faculty and researchers in the data science and software areas with a special focus on projects that hold commercial promise.
+The Signatures Innovation Fellows Program supports innovative research by UC Berkeley researchers in the data science and technology areas with a special focus on projects that hold commercial promise.
 The Program is committed to the development of entrepreneurs, whether they be faculty, or postdoctoral fellows and graduate student entrepreneurs who work in collaboration with faculty on a journey to building great companies.
 Our purpose is to support valuable technology development, help develop skills and pathways, and to identify the most suitable business models, partners, and financing mechanisms.

-Inaugurated in spring 2015, the Program currently supports four Fellows:
+Inaugurated in spring 2015, the Program currently supports five teams:

 - Ruzena Bajcsy, EECS, who is working with graduate student Robert Matthews on the development of individualized human models of movement, with translation to assistive robotic devices such as exoskeletons;